microsoft/vscode-cordova/README.md

 `attachDelay`                      | The time in milliseconds between each attempt to attach to a running iOS application.                                                         | 1000
 `iosDeubgProxyPort`                | The port number that you want the debugger to use when it launches iOS applications on a device.                                              | 9221
 `appStepLaunchTimeout`             | The maximum time in milliseconds allowed for each individual step the debugger takes to launch an iOS app on a device.                        | 5000
-`ionicLiveReload`                  | Set true to enable Ionic livereload                                                                                                           | false
+`ionicLiveReload`                  | Set to true to enable Ionic live reload                                                                                                       | false
-`devServerAddress`                 | For Ionic livereload scenario specify the IP address the device can use to contact the Ionic server                                           | n/a
+`devServerAddress`                 | For Ionic live reload scenario specify the IP address the device can use to contact the Ionic server                                          | n/a
-`devServerPort`                    | For Ionic livereload scenario specify the port the device can use to contact the Ionic server                                                 | n/a
+`devServerPort`                    | For Ionic live reload scenario specify the port the device can use to contact the Ionic server                                                | n/a

 ## Debug your Cordova-based project